Non-collapsed spaces with Ricci curvature bounded from below: Introduction

 \end{definition} Notice that by classical results about differentiation of measures (see e.g.\ Lemma \ref{le:AT}), if $\HH^N$ is a Radon measure on $\X$ we know that

 and thus in particular

 see Corollary \ref{cor:densnc}.

 Also, from \eqref{e:BG} it follows that $\vartheta_{N}$ is lower-semicontinuous both as a function on the fixed $\RCD(K,N)$ space $(\X,\sfd,\mm)$ and along a pmGH-converging sequence (see Lemma \ref{lm:propt}).
-This easily implies the stability of the weakly non-collapsed condition w.r.t.\ pmGH-convergence, see Theorem \ref{thm:stabweak}. \begin{remark}{\rm By analogy with the properties of Ricci-limit spaces obtained in \cite{Cheeger-Colding96,Cheeger-Colding97I,Cheeger-Colding97II,Cheeger-Colding97III} we believe that
+This easily implies the stability of the weakly non-collapsed condition w.r.t.\ pmGH-convergence, see Theorem \ref{thm:stabweak}. \begin{remark}{\rm By analogy with the properties of Ricci-limit spaces obtained in \cite{Cheeger-Colding96,Cheeger-Colding97I,Cheeger-Colding97II,Cheeger-Colding97III,ColdingNaber12} we believe that

-and in particular that any weakly non-collapsed space is, up to multiply the measure by a scalar, non-collapsed. }\fr\end{remark} The geometric significance of the finiteness of $\vartheta_N$ is mostly based on the fact that
+and in particular that any weakly non-collapsed space is, up to multiply the measure by a positive constant, non-collapsed.
+Note in particular that a consequence of the above property would be the constancy of the dimension of \(\RCD(K,N)\) spaces in the case when there is at least a \(N\)-dimensional piece\footnote{During the revision process of this manuscript, Bru\`e and Semola proved in \cite{BS18} that finite dimensional $\RCD$ spaces have constant dimension regardless of such `maximality' condition.}.
+This fact is proved, in full generality, for Ricci limit spaces by Colding and Naber in \cite{ColdingNaber12}. }\fr\end{remark} The geometric significance of the finiteness of $\vartheta_N$ is mostly based on the fact that

-which in turn follows directly from the `volume cone to metric cone' property of $\RCD$ spaces obtained by the authors in \cite{DPG16}, see Lemma \ref{le:metriccone}.
+which in turn follows directly from the `volume cone to metric cone' property of $\RCD$ spaces obtained by the authors in \cite[Theorem 1.1]{DPG16} (see Proposition \ref{le:metriccone} for the proof of \eqref{eq:tancon}).

 With this said, we have the following equivalent characterizations of weakly non-collapsed spaces:

 \begin{theorem} Let $K\in\R$, {$N\in [1,\infty)$} and let $(\X,\sfd,\mm)$ be a $\RCD(K,N)$ space with \(\supp \mm=\X\).
 Then the following are equivalent: \begin{itemize} \item[(i)] \(\X\) is a $\wncRCD(K,N)$ space. \item[(ii)] \(\mm\ll \HH^N\). \item[(iii)] There exists a function \(\vartheta_1\in L^1_{loc}(\HH^N)\) such that \(\mm=\vartheta_1 \HH^N\). \item[(iv)] \(N\) is integer and for \(\mm\)-a.e. \(x\in \X\) there exists a constant \(\vartheta_2(x)\) such that